Frugal Entertainment & Hobbies

 • Family pushback?
 Give each person a weekly pick from a budget list.

 • Overspent?
-Review the trigger, adjust your fun budget, and prep one scripted alternative for next time.
+Review the trigger, adjust your fun budget, and keep one free entertainment backup (library pass, park concert, or podcast walk).

 30-Day No-Spend Fun Challenge